alexaulbach/FactorioLoaderLib/README.md

 - adding a "header" information about the used modules, date and (relative) paths where it was read from
 - some kind of BTN-unit-tests

+## Installation ##

+Needs installed lfs and zip.

+> luarocks install luafilesystem
+> luarocks install luazip

+On Mac luazip needs the zlib to be installed:
+> brew install libzzip

+All other dependencies come with the package.

 ## Usage ##

 This is intended to be used inside of your own Lua-script (or any other program) to get the basic-data you need to make your own calculations with it!